boxwoods with flowers

 If you are looking to add some charm to your landscape, consider incorporating boxwoods into your landscape design.
+We have some great boxwood landscaping for you.
 There are so many beautiful pathway designs and all of them pair well with boxwoods.

 If you already have boxwoods planted and are looking for the ideal companion plants, we have you covered.
+So what do you plant with boxwoods?
 There are many great choices of plants that work well in front of the green boxwood shrub.

 The Best Companion Plants That Work In Front Of Boxwoods